Off-Criticality and the Massive Brownian Loop Soup: Boundary Perturbations--Proof of Thm.

-{\bf Acknowledgements.} The author thanks Erik Broman for a useful conversation and Tim van de Brug and Marcin Lis for comments on earlier drafts of the paper and for numerous discussions.
+{\bf Acknowledgements.} The author thanks Tim van de Brug and Marcin Lis for comments on earlier drafts of the paper and for numerous discussions.
+At the time of the research, the author was partially supported by NWO grant VIDI 639.032.916.